huzaifahp1989/quranpro/replit.md

 ### Kids Learning
 1. Click "Kids Learning" button in the header to access the learning section
 2. Choose from tabs: Juz Amma, Surah Yasin, Surah Al-Mulk, or Surah Al-Waqiah
-3. Select your preferred reciter (Sheikh Minshawi or Sheikh Huzaify)
+3. Select your preferred reciter (Sheikh Minshawi or Sheikh Hudhaify)
+4. Use the "Jump to Verse" dropdown to quickly navigate to any verse in the current surah
-4. Each verse displays Arabic text with Urdu and English translations
+5. Each verse displays Arabic text with Urdu and English translations
-5. Audio controls:
+6. Audio controls (responsive on mobile):
    - **Play/Pause**: Start or pause recitation
    - **Stop**: Stop playback and reset to beginning
    - **Repeat**: Toggle repeat mode to practice the same verse
    - **Previous/Next**: Navigate between verses
    - **Volume**: Adjust audio volume with slider
-6. Audio automatically advances to the next verse unless repeat mode is on
+7. Audio automatically advances to the next verse unless repeat mode is on
+8. Mobile-optimized layout with stacked controls for easy use on phones and tablets

 ### Dark Mode
 - Click the sun/moon icon in the header to toggle between light and dark themes